 Petra + visitor center are open 6 am – 6 pm, winter 6 am – 4 pm.
 Petra by Night takes approximaly 1,5 hours.
 It’s on Monday, Wednesday and Thursday evening.
 Fee is 17 JD (about 20 euros), children under the age of 12 are free.
 It takes place from 8.30 pm till 10 pm.

 Visiting Petra is high on everyone’s list who goes to Jordan and with good reason.
 It’s well worth the effort and time.
 If you can spare more than one day in your itinerary for Petra I would certainly do this.
+It’s a must on road trips through Jordan.

 Like it?
 Pin it!